 Reincarnation or Rebirth in Hinduism

-Reincarnation or rebirth is an important concept of Hinduism, Buddhism and Jainism.
+Reincarnation (punarjanma) or rebirth is an important concept of Hinduism, Buddhism and Jainism.
+It is integral to the liberation theology of these religions, which share a long and common histroy as they all originated in the Indian subcontinent and influenced each other.
 Although these three share some common beliefs about rebirth, they differ fundamentally in some aspects.
-In the following discussion we present the major beliefs associated with the subject of reincarnation in Hinduism.
+In the following discussion we present the major beliefs associated with the subject of reincarnation according to Hindu Vedic beliefs.

 Rebirth or reincarnation means

-According to Hindu scriptures, individual souls pass through many cycles of births and deaths, and live upon earth as humans, animals and other living beings until they are liberated from the bonds of Nature.
-Rebirth facilitates the gradual progression of souls from ignorance to knowledge, untruth to truth, darkness to light, and death to immortality.
+Reincarnation is also known as transmigration of souls or journey of souls from one life to another and one body to another.
+According to Hindu theories of reincarnation, individual souls reincarnate repeatedly and pass through many cycles of births and deaths and live in numerous bodies, as they evolve from simple organism to complext beings and finally into humans.
+They process of reincarnation ends when they they attain perfection in their bodies and achieve liberation.
+Before they are freed from the cycle of births and deaths, they live upon earth for a long time.
+Reincarnation facilitates the gradual progression of souls from ignorance to knowledge, untruth to truth, darkness to light, and death to immortality.
 It gives an opportunity to the souls to start anew on the path of liberation to use the lessons learned in the past lives and work for their liberation.

 Death and reincarnation